🚨 Scam Guide · 2026

 How to Avoid

-• Buy Angkor passes only at the official Angkor Enterprise ticketing center (well-signed)
+• Buy Angkor passes only at the official Angkor Enterprise ticketing center (well-signed).

-• The official center is at the north of Siem Reap — go directly and don't stop for roadside vendors
+• The official center is at the north of Siem Reap — go directly and don't stop for roadside vendors.

-• Angkor passes include a photo taken of you at the booth — that's the authentication
+• Angkor passes include a photo taken of you at the booth — that's the authentication.

 Scam #2

-Pub Street Overpriced Bar Tab
+The Pub Street Round-Robin Tab Stack

 🔶 Medium